JonLiu024/Conservatory-Donation-Management-App/README.md

 Phase 3

 - As a user I want to know the total funding required for animals of each conservation status
 - As a feature the system will automatically remove the animals whose raised funds has exceeded the target funding.
-The extra funds collected in the last donation will be transferred to an animal that has the least funding and have the most concerned conservation status
+The extra funds collected in the last donation will be transferred to an wildlife that has the least funding and have the most concerned conservation status